wendyliga/wendyliga/README.md

 I do most of my code with Swift, and i do believe Swift is the best language in the world.Currently exploring Swift for scripting, and backend stuff.

-Very Greatful WWDC20 Swift Student Challenge Winner.
+Very grateful WWDC20 Swift Student Challenge Winner.

 ___